ccarruitero/makemehapi/exercises/cookies/problem.md

 By using this option, we can configure the server to handle cookies in various ways.

-`Hapi` provided way to manage cookies for specific url path.
+`Hapi` provides a way to manage cookies for specific url path.

 ```js
 server.state('session', {